SUBSCRIBE TO OUR FREE NEWSLETTER

 Under the order, St. Louis County Police Chief Jon Belmar immediately took control of policing in Ferguson.

-According to the St. Louis Post-Dispatch, an estimated 150 demonstrators gathered at Christ Church Cathedral on Locust early Monday, then marched to the courthouse, where they chanted "DOJ, do your job" and read from a petition that asked the federal government to disband the Ferguson Police Department.
-The group, which contained members of the clergy and prominent civil rights activists, marched under the 'Moral Monday' banner.
+According to the St. Louis Post-Dispatch, 150 demonstrators gathered at Christ Church Cathedral on Locust early Monday.
+They then marched to the courthouse, where they chanted, "DOJ, do your job," and read from a petition asking the federal government to disband the Ferguson Police Department.
+The group, which included members of the clergy and prominent civil rights activists, marched under the banner of 'Moral Monday.'

 The Post-Dispatch reports: